-- 3.3.1 Under ARC Funding Rules/Grant Guidelines and Funding/Grant Agreements, all ARC-funded research must comply with the conflict of interest requirements outlined within the Australian Code for the Responsible Conduct of Research 2018 (the Code) and any relevant successor documents, in addition to this policy. - 3.3.2 Conflicts of interest may exist, or arise, for those individuals applying for ARC funding or undertaking ARC-funded research, including between parties involved with the same application or project.
+- 3.3.1 Under ARC Funding Rules/Grant Guidelines and ARC Funding/Grant Agreements, all ARC-funded research must comply with the conflict of interest requirements outlined within the Australian Code for the Responsible Conduct of Research 2018 (the Code) and any relevant successor documents, in addition to this policy. - 3.3.2 Conflicts of interest may exist, or arise, for those individuals applying for ARC funding or undertaking ARC-funded research, including between parties involved with the same application or project.
 All parties must disclose any interests that exist, or are likely to arise, to the Administering Organisation.
 It is the responsibility of all parties engaged in ARC-funded research to disclose any interests that arise for the duration of the project. - 3.3.3 It is the responsibility of Administering Organisations to bring the ARC Conflict of Interest and Confidentiality Policy requirements to the attention of researchers and relevant employees.
-Administering Organisations must certify that all material personal interests have been disclosed to them and that they will be managed appropriately.
+Administering Organisations must certify that all material personal interests have been disclosed to them and that they will be managed appropriately. - 3.3.4 Individuals applying for ARC grants are required to answer questions in their application relating to foreign financial support and foreign affiliations, including current and previous associations. - 3.3.5 If an application for ARC funding is successful, participants named on grants have ongoing disclosure requirements to update changes to material personal interests, including advising the ARC of those changes.